 The indoor variety of this project if often called a “mug rug.”
 It’s simply a small placemat to hold just a few items, such as a mug of tea and a biscuit.
-Since we’re kicking off the season to dine al fresco, we felt there needed to be an outdoor version of the mug rug.
+When it’s time to dine al fresco, we felt there needed to be an outdoor version of the mug rug.
 Using a couple small cuts from outdoor fabrics, we designed a cute Mini Mat that sports a handy, full-width pocket and a grommet for hanging.

 These Mini Mats finish at a generous 10″ x 12″, and the starting size of your cuts can be just 11″ x 19″ – maybe a bit larger if you want to practice some pretty fussy cutting.
 You could buy new or use scraps from your stash.

 We recommend outdoor fabrics for the best durability.
-This type of fabric traditionally has a treated surface that makes it resistant to dirt.
+This type of fabric traditionally has a treated surface that makes it resistant to dirt and weather-resistant.
 Light spills can usually be just wiped away.

-Our mats feature the same fabric for the inside of all four so they blend together as a set.
+Our mats feature the same fabric on the inside onfall four so they blend together as a set.
 A unique coordinating print fabric adds a zing of color and personalizes each one so guests can spot their mats at a glance, similar to a wine glass token.

 The 6″ x 10″ pockets are a perfect size to hold a single table setting; we were able to easily fit a picnic plate, napkin, and flatware.

 Or slip a paperback inside when you need to get up for a drink or a stretch.
 The pocket keeps the pages from ruffling in the wind and losing your place.

 A metal grommet at the top allows you to gather all the mats together and store them on an outside hook where they’re always handy.
 Or clip them together and tuck the set in a drawer.